Business Law Section Committee

-The Technology and Venture Law Committee focuses on the law and business of technology and emerging growth industries.
+The Technology and Venture Law Committee is a committee of the Business Law Section which focuses on the law and business of technology and emerging growth industries.
 Our members include practitioners, corporate counsel, government and venture lawyers.

 We organize events, create and sponsor CLE programs, write articles, and comment on and draft legislation that affects the growth of these industries.
 Our committee has existed for over 20 years and our members have had a profound effect on the development of technology law in New York and nationally.

 Join us and get to know some of the smartest, best connected venture and technology lawyers in New York!

 As approved December 28, 2005

 Focus: The Committee focuses on legal issues relating to the use, development and protection of technology, the impact of new technologies on business law practice and the new industries created by advances in technology.